kennedn/pico_tusb_keyboard/README.md

 Make sure `NUM_PINS` is equal to the amount of pin-key combinations specified in `pin_keys`.
 In this case, there are 4 connected pins.
 Note that the pico has 26 usable gpio pins.

+> NOTE: If the Pico LED remains on, it means that the Pico has not been able to establish a USB connection with your device.

 ## Hardware

 The input pins use the internal pull up resistor on the pico.
 They read `1` when **not** pressed.
 Connect a pin to ground to generate a key press for that pin.